hacks-guide/Guide-WiiU/docs/user-guide/introduction.md

 ### Custom Firmware

-> Custom Firmware (“CFW”) enables you to use more advanced hacks that userland homebrew can’t easily do.
+> Custom Firmware ("CFW") enables you to use more advanced hacks that userland homebrew can’t easily do.
 For instance, installing game modifications with ease.
 > CFW can be set up on any console on the latest version.

 ### Homebrew & CFW Uses